flashblaze/notesbin/README.md

-# Update: This repo is now unmainted.
+# Update: This repo is now unmaintained.
 Please see new supabase repo: https://github.com/flashblaze/notesbin-supabase and new domain: https://notes.flashblaze.xyz/

 ## Background